svarlet/terrascope_case_study/README.md

 # Terrascope Case Study

+## Actors

+Various actors use or develop the service.
+Rather than calling them with vague names such as "users", an effort is made to identify them by their role.

+An "accountant" is a customer who uploads their business activities to the service.

 ## Supporting assumptions

 Based on the document provided to support this exercise, certain assumptions were made to design the processes and infrastructure of this Carbon Accounting Platform.
 This section documents these assumptions.